fahmi29/fahmi29/README.md

 - 👋 Hi, I’m @fahmi29
 - 👀 I’m interested in Web Developer in Frontend especially
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS and NuxtJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...